 Below is a comprehensive analysis of the five strategic mechanisms by which VR radically elevates crisis preparedness standards.

-2. Eliminating the Risk Paradox in Extreme Scenarios
+2. Solving the Risk Paradox

-3. Accelerating Procedural Retention Through Kinesthetic Memory
+3. Kinesthetic Memory and Repetition

 Conclusion: A Strategic Imperative for Business Resilience